chiayenhung/mini-playground/README.md

 These utilities are used by both API routes and client-side code for consistent error handling.

+### Performance Analytics

+The application provides real-time performance analytics for each chat response:

+- **TTFB (Time to First Byte)**: Time from request start to first token received
+- **Total Time**: Complete response generation time
+- **Tokens per Second**: Real-time token generation rate
+- **Token Count**: Total tokens generated for the response

+Analytics are calculated server-side and streamed to the client for accurate performance monitoring.

 ## Potential Improvements

 ### Data & State Management